Mr Agus Soenjaya

 My research focuses on developing and analysing stable and structure-preserving finite element methods: computational methods that not only approximate solutions to PDEs or SPDEs accurately but also respect the underlying physical laws, such as conservation of energy or mass.
 This allows simulations to remain faithful to the true behaviour of the system.
 Directly related to this, I am also interested in the question of strong well-posedness for various nonlinear PDEs and SPDEs.

-Currently, I am particularly interested in the Cahn–Hilliard-type equations (modelling phase separation in materials and tumour growth), the Landau–Lifshitz–Bloch equation (describing magnetisation dynamics at high temperatures), and the magnetohydrodynamics (MHD) equations (governing interaction between plasmas and magnetic fields, possibly with various nonlinear effects).
+Currently, I am particularly interested in the Cahn–Hilliard-type systems (modelling phase separation in materials and tumour growth), the Landau–Lifshitz–Gilbert equation (describing magnetisation dynamics at very low temperatures), the Landau–Lifshitz–Bloch equation (describing magnetisation dynamics at high temperatures), and the magnetohydrodynamics (MHD) equations (governing interaction between plasmas and magnetic fields, possibly with various nonlinear effects).